Wotcnt/Polyrifringence-Engine/README.md

 -     This project is licensed under the MIT License - see LICENSE.txt for details.

 ---
-#### 👤🧧 Provenance & Authorship
+#### 👤🦘 Provenance & Authorship ⭐
 ---
-This repository represents the culmination of an independent, single-author effort by Conner Brown-Milliken (@MMMDcreator).
+This repository represents the culmination of an independent, AU-based, single-author effort by Conner Brown-Milliken (@MMMDcreator).

 <sub>I assure you, I am Human…</sub>